Lia-Pires/Complete-blog-with-Django/README.md

 # Complete-blog-with-Django

  A full stack blog application.
-Using Django/Python.
+Using Django/Python. (in progress)